 You can bring shoes, sunglasses and sport cameras (like GoPros) but only at your own risk.
 Like any Disney park, you cannot ride with selfie sticks or complex/dangerous camera-holding devices.
 You must hold onto your shoes and glasses throughout the ride, and sometimes this can prove difficult.
 Be careful and only take what you find necessary.

 Can we bring our own food?

 Good news, mommy and daddy frogs!
 You can bring your own food into Typhoon Lagoon.
-While the food at Typhoon Lagoon is great, we'd rather splurge on meals at Epcot or Disney Springs.
+While the food at Typhoon Lagoon is great, we'd rather splurge on meals at EPCOT or Disney Springs.
 Water park days are a perfect opportunity to save a few bucks on grub.
 Pack up some PB&Js to enjoy pool-side for an easy meal.
 Don't froget to leave the loose ice, dry ice, alcohol or glass behind, as they are not allowed.

 What is a Splash Pack?

 The Splash Pack deal includes certain food and drink options, a refillable water mug and a souvenir Disney-themed towel.
-It costs $44 per person and is only available from March 29 to Aug.
-24, 2019.
+It has a fee per person and is available from end of March to late August.
 You can only purchase it while inside the park and the deal is only valid that day.